 The Old Bridge or Karl Theodor Bridge

 The old bridge or Alte Brücke was constructed in 1788 and offers a scenic view of the castle and the city.
 The bridge is made completely of sandstone from Neckar valley and supported by eight pillars.
-The two round picturesque towers welcome you at the start of bridge.
+The two-round picturesque towers welcome you at the start of the bridge.
 In the past times, they were toll collection booths for strangers entering the city.
 The beauty of the bridge and well-known square, which has its unique flair, can be appreciated at leisure whilst enjoying a cup of coffee, a beer or a glass of wine.

 Right next to the gate, you can spot a creature that’s not exactly a palatine – a Monkey.
 Yes, you read that right.
 There is a sculpture of a monkey near the rounded towers.
 The artist has kindly supplied an opening for you to stick your head into and take a picture (maybe ;p).

 The castle is one of the most beautiful places to visit in Heidelberg.
 The earliest part of the castle was constructed before 1214 and later expanded into two castles.
 There is an iron ring on the gate which visitors used to gain access to the castle in past times.
 I was intrigued by its story.
 The legend has that the castle would belong to anyone who managed to bite the ring through.
 However, a witch failed to achieve this even with the power of magic.
 Today, only an impression of her teeth bears witness to her futile efforts.